coatyio/coaty-website/collections/_pages/nutshell.md

 ### Set up your agent

-To set up a Coaty agent, you define, configure, and bootstrap an IoC *container* with its *controllers* that encapsulate the agent's application logic:
+To set up a Coaty agent, you define, configure, and bootstrap an IoC *container* with its *controllers* that encapsulate the agent's application logic for
+communication:

 ```ts
 // Define container components